 Perhaps a little less known than the East Side Gallery, the Berlin Wall Memorial at Bernauer Strasse tells the history of a road and community that was split by the wall.

 There’s great info and photos along the outdoor exhibit, a tower with a viewing platform that looks over the Wall and the death strip, and two excellent short films in the visitors center.

 For a fancy cocktail with a great view, go to Monkey Bar.
-It’s located on the 10th floor of the 25Hours Hotel in Charlottenburg, and the bar overlooks the zoo.
+It’s located on the 10th floor of the 25Hours Hotel in Charlottenburg, and it’s one of my favorite rooftop bars in Berlin because it overlooks the zoo.

 You can look out over the trees and into some sections of the zoo, hence the name of the bar.
 Even the bathrooms have giant windows facing the zoo.
 It’s pretty impressive, and their cocktails are quite tasty.

 See a piece of the Wall at Invalidenfriedhof

 As the Wall was built, a lot of buildings and other places were displaced to make room for sections of the Wall, watch towers, and more.
 This cemetery, the Invalidenfriedhof, was an unfortunate victim.